Bristol Young

 Bristol Young City Poet was launched by Lyra Bristol Poetry in 2022, thanks to support from Bristol City Council’s Originators Fund.
 The inaugural Young City Poets were Altoma Elwasila and Nara Pring.

-The Young City Poet project involves workshops available to schools and community groups based anywhere in Bristol, aimed at young people aged 14-17 (school years 10-12).
+The Young City Poet project involves workshops with schools and community groups based in Bristol, aimed at young people aged 14-17 (school years 10-12).

-The workshops are delivered by professional poets including Deanna Rodger and Caleb Parkin and culminate in the appointment of a Bristol Young City Poet after a shortlisting process.
-The position lasts one year.
+The inaugural workshops were delivered by professional poets Deanna Rodger and Caleb Parkin, and culminated in the appointment of two Bristol Young City Poets after a shortlisting process.

 The Bristol City Poet, as with poet laureates in general, traditionally becomes the city’s conscience and reflects on relevant issues.
 Similarly, the Young City Poet acts as a voice for young people across the city, writing poems and performing at public events.

 Our inaugural Young City Poets performed at City Hall, International Women’s Day, Bristol Beacon’s grand reopening, and Lyra Poetry Festival.
-They both appeared live on ITV News (scroll down to watch the video), and were finalists for the Bristol Young Heroes Award 2024.
+They both appeared live on ITV News, and were finalists for the Bristol Young Heroes Award 2024.

 The workshops themselves engage young people with self-expression, public speaking and self-empowerment through the medium of spoken word and poetry, inviting participants to write about what Bristol means to them - its people, places, history.

-We plan for the Young City Poet scheme to run again in early 2025.
+We plan for the Young City Poet scheme to run again soon, subject to funding.